flancia-coop/doc.anagora.org/social-coop-oc.md

         - meetings here are run mostly sociocratically, start/end with checkins/checkouts
         - then we build an agenda cooperatively and consent
             - aside: on consensus vs consent
+- Updates from working groups?
+    - TWG: Hetzner is raising prices s
 - Budget stipends
 - Additional services commitments - status and comms
     - Meet.coop